 Edmodo Lost Control Of 77M Records in Data Breach

 Edmodo suffered from data breach and the details of students are for sale on dark web.
 Edmodo being an education platform used by teachers and parents and there are around 78 million members on this platform.
 The data for sale included 77 million records that mean everyone almost affected by this data breach.
 The breach included email addresses, usernames, hashed passwords.
 The passwords are hashed with a bcrypt algorithm and a string of random characters.

 Bell Canada witnessed a massive data breach; hackers penetrated system and were able to steal 1.9 million email addresses and 1700 customers’ names and phone numbers.
 However, the company did not disclose details about how hackers infiltrated the system and where they stored the information.
 There was no financial data was accessed and passwords and other sensitive data was safe.
 The company admits that they will never ask for credit card and personal information via email.

 Researcher Found Way To Get Login Details Via Chrome And SCF Files

-Security researcher from Serbian found a way to steal login details via Chrome and SCF files.
-Researcher took two methods – one from Stuxnet operation and other was from Blackhat security conference held in 2015 year.
+A security researcher from Serbian found a way to steal login details via Chrome and SCF files.
+The researcher took two methods – one from the Stuxnet operation and the other was from the Blackhat security conference held in 2015 year.
 He combined these two techniques and focused on SCF files that support Windows Explorer commands.
 It is like LNK files that recover an icon file.
-This type of attack are limited to local area network and in this attack, the researcher created an SCF file, loads its image from URL and once computer loads icon from server, the server asks and receives login credentials for authentication.
+This type of attack are limited to local area network and in this attack, the researcher created an SCF file, loads its image from URL and once computer loads icon from the server, the server asks and receives login credentials for authentication.